brainboxdotcc/DPP/docpages/INDEX.md

 If you require a debug build, or a build for a newer visual studio, you will have to compile it yourself from the github sources.
 Please see the section about \ref buildwindows for more information on how to do this.

-## Does this library build on Raspberry Pi?
+## Does this library build/run on Raspberry Pi?
 Yes!
 This project will build and run on Raspberry Pi and is very much suited to this kind of system.
 It may take some time (read: hours) to compile the project on your Raspberry Pi unless you build it using a cross compiler.
-We plan to offer pre-built `.deb` files for arm7 and arm64 soon, stay tuned for further updates!
+We offer pre-built `.deb` files for arm7 and arm64, you should use these where possible to avoid having to compile it by hand, or you can use a cross-compiler to build it on your PC then transfer the compiled binaries across.